 The history of Brewlab

-Brewlab began in 1986 – a year when relatively few small breweries existed.
-Those which did were often established by enthusiastic amateurs taking a risky plunge into a difficult commercial world – or commercial brewers retiring from the larger or family breweries.
+1986 Brewlab is born in London.
+Relatively few small breweries exist and those that do are often established by enthusiastic amateurs taking the plunge into a difficult commercial world – or commercial brewers retiring from the larger breweries.

-A relocation to Sunderland would perhaps be thought a poor business choice after a busy London site but the unique character of Brewlab’s services and courses brought increasing trade.
-Staff were engaged from the nearby Vaux brewery and courses expanded to include a three week practical brewing programme which attracted increasing numbers of overseas recruits.
+1991 Brewlab relocates to the Sunderland on the North East of England.
+Although now nearly 270 miles from the capital Brewlab’s courses, services, and growing reputation bring increasing trade.
+Staff are engaged from the nearby Vaux brewery and our courses expanded to include a three-week practical brewing programme which attracts increasing numbers of overseas recruits.

-For a number of years the company was based in laboratories at the University of Sunderland and in 1995 established the Darwin Brewery with a 100 litre brew kit primarily for demonstration.
-However, the beers produced soon developed a commercial following and the brewery purchased the Hodges brewery in Crook to increase production.
-Darwin later established a site in Sunderland with kit from the Butterknowle producing 1500 litres per brew – a significant increase on the initial production with beers increasingly recognised in the North East with a range of national awards.
+1995 For a number of years, the company is based in laboratories at the University of Sunderland and in 1995 established the Darwin Brewery with a 100-litre brew kit primarily for demonstration.
+The beers produced soon develop a commercial following and the brewery purchases the Hodges brewery in Crook to increase production.
+Darwin later establishes a site in Sunderland with the kit from the Butterknowle producing 1500 litres per brew – a significant increase on the initial production with beers becoming increasingly recognised in the North East and receiving a number of national awards.

-The commercial development of Darwin Brewery allowed Brewlab to provide more substantial commercial experience to students who could see and experience brewing from production stages to pulling pints in the local pubs.
-Business elements became a major feature of courses which now included a nine week diploma course in British Brewing Technology.
-In 2011 Brewlab moved into purpose designed premises accommodating the Darwin Brewery alongside the course provision with a dedicated training room and teaching laboratory.
-Laboratory services were initially sited with the teaching provision but with expansion are now located at the nearby Business Innovation Centre providing dedicated services to the increasingly busy industry.
+The commercial development of Darwin Brewery allows Brewlab to provide more substantial commercial experience to students who can see and experience brewing from production stages to pulling pints in the local pubs.
+Business elements become a major feature of courses which now include a nine-week diploma course in British Brewing Technology.